COGS18/COGS18.github.io/_build/projects/faq.md

 ## Testing

 #### How many tests are needed?
 Do we need tests for only one function or for all of them in the project?
-You need to test at least one function or class once using a test function.
+You need to test at least two functions or classses, using at least two test functions.
+These tests should be for your original code.

 #### I used a function from Assignment X, and I was wondering if I could make a test for that one rather than a function I wrote.
-Yes, you can test the functions already in an Assignment.
+You may also (and are encouraged to) write test these functions as well; however, your two required tests must test your original code.

 #### Do we need to import our test functions into our script/Notebook?
-You can leave them in the test file; however, it's recommended that you use pytest to ensure all your tests pass.
+You can leave them in the test file; however, it's recommended that you use `pytest` to ensure all your tests pass.

 #### How do I run pytest?
-If you open up a terminal and navigate to the directory where your test functions are, you can run the following: pytest name_of_file_with_test_functions.py
+If you open up a terminal and navigate to the directory where your test functions are, you can run the following: `pytest name_of_file_with_test_functions.py`

 #### How would I test a function that needs user input?
 The simplest way is to move the user input outside of the function and give it as a parameter to the function.
 Otherwise, we recommend checking out this link: